afullsnack/apt-test/README.md

 ### Docker

-Alternatively, you can use [Docker](https://www.docker.com) to spin up this project locally.
+Alternatively , you can use [Docker](https://www.docker.com) to spin up this project locally.
 To do so, follow these steps:

 1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
 1. Next run `docker-compose up`